mozilla-services/syncstorage-rs/README.md

 Once your PR merges, then go ahead and create an official [GitHub release](https://github.com/mozilla-services/syncstorage-rs/releases).

 ## Troubleshooting

 - `rm Cargo.lock; cargo clean;` - Try this if you're having problems compiling.

+- Some versions of OpenSSL 1.1.1 can conflict with grpcio's built in BoringSSL.
+These errors can cause syncstorage to fail to run or compile.
+If you see a problem related to `libssl` you may need to specify the `cargo` option `--features grpcio/openssl`  to force grpcio to use OpenSSL.

 ## Related Documentation